Moldova Receives 2024 Vision Zero for Youth International Leadership Award

 “The impressive collaboration in Moldova resulted in commitments to improve road safety for youth and, in particular, prioritizing slow speeds near schools,” said Nancy Pullen-Seufert, Director, National Center for Safe Routes to School.

-The award is presented to the Moldova Ministry of Internal Affairs and the Automobile Club of Moldova for their outstanding leadership of two working groups focused on slow speeds near schools as fundamental for road safety.
+The award is presented to the Moldova Ministry of Internal Affairs and the Automobile Club of Moldova for advocacy and action to improve road safety with new low-speed legislation which is protecting the country’s most vulnerable road users.

-The first working group included the Ministries of Internal Affairs, Infrastructure and Regional Development, and Education and Research; Chisinau General Department of Urban Mobility; technical universities; national and local police; the commercial sector; advocates for people with disabilities; and users of alternative transport.
-This group began the work in the capital city of Chisinau by collecting signatures for a petition sent to the mayor’s office advocating better road safety for youth and other vulnerable road users.
+The Automobile Club of Moldova rallied activity in the capital of Chisinau, petitioning the mayor for better road safety for youth and other vulnerable road users with the support of 15 civic groups.
 This ultimately led to the implementation in 2021 of 30 km/h speed limits in parts of the city where many schools and kindergartens are located.

 “At the national level, Moldova loses around twenty children in road crashes that could have been prevented each year,” said Andrei Cecoltan, Secretary of State of the Ministry of Internal Affairs in Moldova.
 “Introducing a speed limit of 30 km/h in areas adjacent to educational institutions, hospitals, parks, and historic city centers is a crucial measure to protect vulnerable road users, such as children, pedestrians, people with disabilities, and the elderly.
 By reducing speed, it significantly lowers the risk of serious accidents and increases safety in urban spaces.
 This measure not only protects lives, but also helps create a safer and friendlier road environment for all.
 It is crucial to meet the targets of the new United Nations Global Plan for the Decade of Action for Road Safety.
 Introducing the 30 km/h limit in these areas is not just a technical regulation, but a commitment by national and local authorities and the community to protect lives and improve the quality of life in our cities.
 It’s a measure that makes us feel safer, more connected, and more accountable to those around us.”